Financial Aid Information

 If a recipient of financial aid withdraws during a period of enrollment, the amount of financial aid earned will be calculated according to regulations and policies established for the various categories of aid.
 The unearned aid will be returned to the various aid sources.
 These sources include:

-Outside Assistance: Includes any aid received from outside organizations, i.e. churches, civic organizations, Employee Tuition Waivers, private foundations, scholarship associations, etc.
+Outside Assistance: Includes any aid received from outside organizations, i.e., churches, civic organizations, non-Biola Employee Tuition Waivers, private foundations, scholarship associations, etc.

-When a student wishes to withdraw from Biola University, a "Departure Card" must be obtained from and submitted to the Office of the Registrar.
+When a student wishes to withdraw from Biola University, a "Departure Process" must be initiated with the Office of the Registrar.
 The official withdrawal date is the earlier of either the date the student begins the withdrawal process, or the date the student provided official notification of the intent to withdraw, and received acknowledgment of the same from the Office of the Registrar.

-Students who unofficially withdraw (fail to submit departure card, but stop attending class) will be given an official withdrawal date determined by the last date of class attendance.
+Students who unofficially withdraw (fail to submit the departure form, but stop attending class) will be given an official withdrawal date determined by the last date of class attendance.
 If the last date of attendance cannot be determined, the official withdrawal date will be the 50% point of the semester.

 Return of Aid

 Title IV Aid: Federal aid must be returned to the Title IV program(s) if a student withdrew on or before completing 60% of the enrollment period (semester or term).
-The percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
+For full term courses, the percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
 Scheduled breaks of more than four consecutive days are excluded.
 Please see the Modular Term Return to Title IV (R2T4) Policy section below for details regarding classes with a length that is less than the full semester.

 Note: If prior to withdrawing, funds were released to a student because of a credit balance on the student's account, the student may be required to repay the federal funds back to Biola upon withdrawing.